Over 6,000 seek mortgages under UK Help to Buy scheme

 Data last month showed UK house prices rose 5.5 percent in the year to October, with London prices 12 percent higher.

-Cameron and Chancellor George Osborne, both from the Conservative Party which leads the coalition government, have dismissed concerns about Help to Buy, which they say helps people with sufficient incomes to meet monthly repayments but who cannot afford the hefty deposits demanded by banks.
+Cameron and finance minister George Osborne, both from the Conservative Party which leads the coalition government, have dismissed concerns about Help to Buy, which they say helps people with sufficient incomes to meet monthly repayments but who cannot afford the hefty deposits demanded by banks.

-But Business Secretary Vince Cable, of junior coalition partner the Lib Dems, said last week the government should review the scheme in light of changing circumstances since it was conceived.
+But Business Secretary Vince Cable, of junior coalition partner the Liberal Democrats, said last week the government should review the scheme in light of changing circumstances since it was conceived.

 Cable spoke of a boom in house prices which he warned risk making large parts of London affordable only for wealthy foreigners and bankers.